SidNimbalkar/Synthetic-Data-Generation-and-benchmark/README.md

 6. We can use our Streamlit application to test out our entire application.
 Which looks like this:

-(upload the streamlit output image in /images folder)

 ![alt text](https://github.com/SidNimbalkar/Synthetic-Data-Generation-and-benchmark/blob/master/images/Streamlit1.png)

 ![alt text](https://github.com/SidNimbalkar/Synthetic-Data-Generation-and-benchmark/blob/master/images/Streamlit2.png)